What is mulching

 How thick should I apply mulch?

 Common types of mulch include wood chips, shredded bark, leaves, pine needles, and straw.
-Choose an organic mulch that matches the aesthetic of your landscape.
+Organic mulches are generally preferable as they break down and enrich the soil.

 Connect with certified professionals in your area